Combodo/iTop/readme.txt

 #343 	CKEditor (HTML Editor) not compatible with direct object creation on ExtKeys
 #350 	Object edition form: validation does not tell which field has a problem
 #730 	Leaving temporary files when performing a backup of the data during installation
-#1034	Excel export on the command-line ignoring the list of fields